 Deep Space Optical Communication (DSOC): Communication via lasers sounds like science fiction, but on the Psyche spacecraft, science fiction gets a promotion to reality.
 The DSOC system encodes its data on photons, or particles of light, not on commonly-used radio waves.
 This is a test of new technology, expected to allow Psyche – and perhaps future missions – to pack far more information into its transmissions to Earth over an equal span of time using radio waves.Timeline

-2011 Team begins work on the mission concept.
+2011 Team began work on the mission concept.

 September 2015-Fall 2016 Mission Proposal

-After NASA chooses Psyche for a Phase A concept study, a large team of scientists, engineers, project managers, and others produce a 1,000-page document.
-The team presents the mission proposal to 30 NASA reviewers during a “site visit” at Maxar Technologies, where the spacecraft would be built.
+After NASA selected Psyche for a Phase A concept study, a large team of scientists, engineers, project managers, and others produced a 1,000-page document.
+The team presented the mission proposal to 30 NASA reviewers during a “site visit” at Maxar Technologies, where the spacecraft would be built.

-January 2017 NASA selects Psyche as the 14th mission in the agency's Discovery program.
+January 2017 NASA selected Psyche as the 14th mission in the agency's Discovery program.

-After completing a project and flight system preliminary design review, the Psyche team receives official approval to move to the next phase of design: fabrication and assembly (known as Phase C).
+After completing a project and flight system preliminary design review, the Psyche team received official approval to move to the next phase of design: fabrication and assembly, known as Phase C.

 May 2019-January 2021 Instrument Construction

-Science and engineering teams build Psyche’s three key instruments: a magnetometer, a multispectral imager, and a gamma ray and neutron spectrometer.
+Science and engineering teams built Psyche’s three key instruments: a magnetometer, a multispectral imager, and a gamma ray and neutron spectrometer.

 January 2021 Final Assembly and Testing

-The Psyche team begins its next phase (known as Phase D): final assembly and testing of the instruments and the spacecraft at NASA’s Jet Propulsion Laboratory in Southern California, moving the spacecraft to its launch site, and the launch itself.
+The Psyche team began Phase D, the final assembly and testing of the instruments and the spacecraft at NASA’s Jet Propulsion Laboratory in Southern California, before moving the spacecraft to its launch site.